Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 How to Shutdown or Reboot a Remote Computer: Step-by-step Guide

 Suppose you are a Windows System Administrator and responsible for managing remote computers.
-In that case, there will be times that you will need to restart or shut down a remote computer or server.
+In that case, there will be times when you will need to restart or shut down a remote computer or server.
 There are several tools available to manage and shut down the Windows system remotely.
 However, Windows has some in-built tools that allow you to shut down or restart a computer remotely.

 In a hurry?
 Here's how to shut down or restart a Windows computer remotely:

-- Open the command prompt
+1. Open the command prompt

-- Press the Windows key on your keyboard.
+• Press the Windows key on your keyboard.

-- Type cmd and press Enter.
+• Type cmd and press Enter.

-- Alternatively open the Start menu and, in the programs list, select Windows System > Command Prompt.
+• Alternatively, open the Start menu and, in the programs list, select Windows System > Command Prompt.

-- Find the IP address of the remote computer
+2. Find the IP address of the remote computer

-- On the Command Prompt, type ipconfig and press Enter.
+• On the Command Prompt, type ipconfig and press Enter.

-- Note down the IP address.
+• Note down the IP address.
 This will be used to shut down the remote computer.

-- On the Command Prompt, type the following command: shutdown /i and press enter
+3. On the Command Prompt, type the following command: shutdown /i and press enter

-- In the Remote Shutdown dialog box, click on the “Add…” button.
+4. In the Remote Shutdown dialog box, click on the “Add…” button.

-- In the “Enter the name of the computer” field, type the IP address of the remote computer that you noted down in Step 2.
+• In the “Enter the name of the computer” field, type the IP address of the remote computer that you noted down in Step 2.

-- Configure shutdown options; shutdown, restart, add comment, time delay etc.
+5. Configure shutdown options; shutdown, restart, add comment, time delay etc.

-- Confirm the shutdown
+6. Confirm the shutdown

 In this post, we will take you step by step through the above process including enabling remote shutdown and providing alternative methods using PsExec and PowerShell.